prp-e/jails/README.md

     - [ ] A command to make controllers based on a certain template
     - [ ] Scaffolding option (create model, migration, CRUD controllers and views)
 - [ ] Custom Database Support (a command to create new project based on this architecture with desired DBMS of yours).
+- [ ] Basic Authentication/Authorization system.
+- [ ] Custom CSS library support (a command to create project with a CSS library you desire.)

 ## Documentations